Right-angled Artin subgroups of right-angled Coxeter and Artin groups: Background

 We give a brief background on disk diagrams as they are used in our setting, and we refer the reader to \cite{Sageev} and \cite{wise-qc-hierarchy} for the general theory of disk diagrams over cube complexes.
-We then give some preliminary lemmas that will be needed in later sections.
+We then give some preliminary lemmas that are needed in later sections.

-Let $A_\D$ be a RAAG, and let $w = s_1 \dots s_n$, with $s_i \in V(\D)$, be a word equal in $W_\G$ to the identity, i.e.~$w \gequal 1$.
+Let $A_\D$ be a RAAG, and let $w = s_1 \dots s_n$, with $s_i \in V(\D)$, be a word equal in $A_\Delta$ to the identity, i.e.~$w \gequal 1$.
 There exists a van Kampen diagram $D$ with boundary label $w$, and we call this planar $2$-complex a \textit{disk diagram in $A_\D$ with boundary label $w$}.
 We now describe some additional properties of $D$ in our setting.
 The edges of $D$ are oriented and labeled by generators in $V(\D)$.
-A \textit{path in $D$} is a path $p$ in the $1$-skeleton of $D$, traversing edges $e_1, \dots, e_m$, and the label of $p$ is the word $a_1 \dots a_m$ where, for each $1 \le i \le m$, $a_i$ is the label of $e_i$ if $e_i$ is traversed along its orientation, and $a_i^{-1}$ is the label of $e_i$ if $e_i$ is traversed opposite to its orientation.
+A \textit{path in $D$} is a path $\gamma$ in the $1$-skeleton of $D$, traversing edges $e_1, \dots, e_m$, and the label of $\gamma$ is the word $a_1 \dots a_m$ where, for each $1 \le i \le m$, $a_i$ is the label of $e_i$ if $e_i$ is traversed along its orientation, and $a_i^{-1}$ is the label of $e_i$ if $e_i$ is traversed opposite to its orientation.
 Every cell in $D$ is a square that has a boundary path with label $aba^{-1}b^{-1}$ for some commuting generators $a$ and $b$ in $V(\D) \cup V(\D)^{-1}$.

 There is a base vertex $p\in \partial D$ and an orientation on $D$, such that the smallest closed path $\delta$ which traverses the boundary of $D$ in the clockwise orientation starting at $p$ and traversing every edge outside the interior of $D$ has label $w$.
 We call $\delta$ the \textit{boundary path} of $D$.
 Note that if $D$ contains an edge $e$ not contained in a square, then necessarily $\delta$ traverses $e$ exactly twice.